vincens2005/lite-formatters/README.md

     args = config.jsbeautify_args
 }
 ```

-### a few things to keep in mind
+A few things to keep in mind:

-- make sure to add the lite-xl version tag at the top
+- Add the correct Lite XL version tag at the top
-- make sure to keep the arguments inside `config.yourformatter_args`
+- Keep the arguments inside `config.formattername_args`
-- make sure to set a name
+- Set a name
-- make sure to add it to the list in readme.md (and keep it alphabetical)
+- Add it to the list in README.md and keep it alphabetically sorted

-### Then, submit a pull request
+Then make a pull request.